NateTheGreatt/bitECS/docs/Intro.md

 **Available Query Modifiers:**
 - `asBuffer` - Return results as `Uint32Array` instead of `readonly EntityId[]`
 - `isNested` / `noCommit` - Skip committing pending removals (safe for nested iteration)
-- `Hierarchy(relation)` - Return results in hierarchical (topological) order
-- `Hierarchy(relation, depth)` - Query entities at a specific depth level

 **Nested Queries for Safe Iteration:**

 By default, entity removals are deferred until queries are called.
 However, calling a query while iterating another query will cause entities to be removed during iteration.
-Use `isNested` modifier or `{ commit: false }` option to prevent this.
+Use `isNested` or `noCommit` (alias) modifier or `{ commit: false }` option to prevent this.

 ```ts
 // This triggers entity removals, then queries